Happy Valentine’s Day to you!

 - near the vernal equinox

-Our next feast is Easter, which is celebrated near the vernal equinox (equal night), a day when night and day are approximately the same length.
-This year, the vernal equinox is 20 March and Easter, a moveable feast, will be celebrated on 27 March.
-But there is more light today than on Christmas day, the day of the longest night.
-On 14 February, we therefore celebrate Valentine’s Day because the days are getting longer.
+Our next feast is Easter, which is celebrated near the vernal equinox a day when night and day are approximately of the same duration or nearly equal.
+Christmas is the day of the longest night.
+So, on 14 February, Valentine’s Day, the days are getting longer, but we have not reached the vernal equinoctial day of the year.

 St Valentine’s Day

-So Valentine’s Day, a feast honouring a St Valentine (la Saint-Valentin), did not replace Lupercalia, but Lupercalia was a fertility ritual and Valentine’s day, the day on which birds mate.
-There is a link.
-Moreover, the Ides of February, which fell on 13 February, were Lupercalia.
+Candlemas did not replace Lupercalia, a fertility ritual and a day of purification.
+If St Valentine’s Day (la Saint-Valentin) is the day on which birds mate, there would be a commonality between Lupercalia and Valentine’s day.
+But the Ides of February, which fell on 13 February, were Lupercalia.
 (See Lupercalia, Wikipedia.)
-The better-known Ides are the Ides of March, “the 15th day of the Roman month of Martius[,]” a day associated with the assassination of Julius Caesar who developed the Julian Calendar.
+As shown The better-known Ides are the Ides of March, “the 15th day of the Roman month of Martius[,]” a day associated with the assassination of Julius Caesar who developed the Julian Calendar.
 (See The Ides of March, Wikipedia.)

 The Gregorian Calendar: the Ides of February

 The Julian Calendar was replaced by the Gregorian calendar, because feasts, Easter in particular, no longer matched the seasons.
 Gregorian refers to Pope Gregory XIII and the Gregorian Calendar was introduced in 1582.
-Candlemas, which replaced Lupercalia, would be celebrated on 2 February, but the Ides of February remained the middle of the month of February which is when Valentine’s Day is celebrated.àhere’s another link.
+Candlemas celebrated on 2 February, but the Ides of February remained the middle of February which is when Valentine’s Day is celebrated.

 The Lupercalian Festival in Rome (ca. 1578–1610), drawing by the circle of Adam Elsheimer, showing the Luperci dressed as dogs and goats, with Cupid and personifications of fertility.
 (Photo credit: Wikipedia)